Skip to main content

 How is QCE English different from HSC and VCE English?

-QCE separates the analytical, persuasive, and imaginative strands into separate instruments (IA1, IA2, IA3).
+QCE separates the written-public-audience, spoken-persuasive, imaginative and analytical strands into separate instruments (IA1, IA2, IA3 and the EA).
 HSC and VCE bundle these into multi-form modules or areas of study.
 QCE's instrument-based structure rewards focused craft control within each form; HSC and VCE reward broader literary engagement.
 All three states demand sustained analytical writing as the central skill.

 How is the HSC/VCE/QCE English exam structured?